• Consultations

 11 Is the Front Desk Staff CPR certified?

 The front desk person is the nerve center of the gym.
 Unfortunately, they are sometimes not trained as well as they can be.
-Ask to see the CPR/AED certs of front desk staff.
+Ask to see the CPR/AED certs of the front desk staff.
 The gym has them on file.
-If they say they have them but can't show them to you, this is a red flag.
+This is a red flag if they say they have them but can't show them to you.

 If you have doubts, walk up to the front desk person and ask them.